 18. The Santa Clause (1994)

-Directed by John Pasquin, this movie tells a story about a man who is chosen to be the new Santa and the funny antics that follow along with it.
+This funny movie tells a story about a man who is chosen to be the new Santa and the funny antics that follow along with it.

 19. The Star (2017)

-Directed by Timothy Reckart, this animated movie tells a story about a donkey called Bo who had to take care of his newborn chick and help his friends survive in a dangerous desert while following a star and become involved in the birth of Jesus.
+This animated movie tells a story about a donkey called Bo who had to take care of his newborn chick and help his friends survive in a dangerous desert while following a star and become involved in the birth of Jesus.

 20. Miracle on 34th Street (1947)

-Directed by George Seaton, this Christmas classic movie tells a story about Kris Kringle who was hired as a store Santa, but believes he is really Santa.
+This Christmas classic movie tells a story about Kris Kringle who was hired as a store Santa, but believes he is really Santa.

 21. Arthur Christmas (2011)

 Directed by Sarah Smith and Barry Cook, this animated movie tells a story about Santa’s son named Arthur who did not want to follow his father’s career (and become Santa), so he decided to find a way to create a new system for delivering the Christmas presents.
-However things don’t go as planned for Arthur and his new job.

 WATCH THIS FAMILY CHRISTMAS MOVIE